This Creamy Tuscan Salmon is a rich and satisfying seafood dinner ready in under 30 minutes!

 - Season both sides of salmon with salt and pepper.

 - Heat olive oil in a large skillet over medium high heat.
-Place salmon fillets in pan (flesh side down) and cook for 4-5 minutes on each side, or until cooked to your preference (will depend upon thickness of fillets).
+Place salmon fillets in pan (flesh side down) and cook for 4 to 5 minutes on each side, or until cooked to your preference (will depend upon thickness of fillets).

 - Transfer to a plate and set aside.